Men's doubles shuttlers who have mathematically qualified for Paris Olympics

 Indonesia is the second most successful nation in the sport, with 21 medals, including eight gold.
 While Denmark has historically been a European powerhouse, recent developments in other countries suggest that we may see some surprises at the upcoming Paris Olympics.

-With just one month remaining for the Paris Olympics qualifications, all shuttlers are competing to secure a spot at this prestigious quadrennial event.
-In the doubles competition, a maximum of two pairs are allowed per country if they are ranked in the top eight of the ‘Race to Paris rankings list’; otherwise, countries are limited to a single pair until the quota of 16 pairs is filled.
+With less than three months remaining for the Paris Olympics qualifications, quotas are more or less finalised In the doubles competition, a maximum of two pairs are allowed per country if they are ranked in the top eight of the ‘Race to Paris rankings list’; otherwise, countries are limited to a single pair until the quota of 16 pairs is filled.

-Let’s examine the list of men’s doubles shuttlers who have mathematically secured their spots and qualified for the Paris Olympics 2024 as of the end of March.
-With just one more month to go, the full list of players will be confirmed.
+Let’s examine the list of men’s doubles shuttlers who have mathematically secured their spots and qualified for the Paris Olympics 2024:

 Trending Indian Sports articles